-The final shape of the chasens is determined by myriad different factors, like school, purpose and occasion, or the type of bamboo it is made of.
+The final shape of the chasens is determined by myriad different factors, like school, purpose, and occasion, or the type of bamboo it is made of.
 The two basic types of chasen are Chu-araho with 70 to 80 rougher bristles used for koicha (濃茶, or thick matcha) and Kazuho with up to 120 finer bristles used mainly for usucha (薄茶, or thin matcha).
 Besides these two, there are various kinds of other chasens for special occasions.
-For example, for outdoor gatherings Nodate (野点) is the best choice.
+For example, for outdoor gatherings, Nodate (野点) is the best choice.
 Tenmoku (天目) tea bowls require Tenmoku chasens, and Kotobuki (寿) chasens are reserved exclusively for the New Year.

 Shichiku chasen on a ceramic stand

 Although chasens are not meant to last forever, with the right cleansing method its lifespan can be prolonged.
-Before usage the chasen must be soaked in warm water (not hot, as it would damage the bamboo) for a few minutes.
+Before usage, the chasen must be soaked in warm water (not hot, as it would damage the bamboo) for a few minutes.
 The soaking will allow the bristles to unfold a bit and it also helps to improve the elasticity of the whisk.

-After using the chasen, first it needs to be soaked again—sometimes even two or three times—in warm water until the remaining of the powder is gone.
-No soap or other other cleansing chemicals are required.
+After using the chasen, first, it needs to be soaked again—sometimes even two or three times—in warm water until the remaining powder is gone.
+No soap or other cleansing chemicals are required.
 When the chasen is completely cleaned it should be properly dried before putting back into its package.
 The chasen must never be dried in an upright position lest excess water may collect in the handle and form mould.
 The best way to dry the chasen is to put it on a chasen stand so that it can regain its original shape.
 The cleaning of the chasen after usage is just as important as the initial soaking.